becodeorg/cli/docs/docker-survival-guide/readme.md

 The last command gives you a list of the current containers on your machine.
 As you can see there is one container running nginx.

-To stop that container go back to the terminal where you launched `docker-compose up` and hit `Ctrl C`.
+To stop that container go back to the terminal where you launched `docker compose up` and hit `Ctrl C`.

 ### How to read a docker-compose.yml